 Once the criteria have been established, authorities issue an AMBER Alert, which typically includes descriptive information about the child, his or her captor, and the vehicle used in the abduction.
 Photographs of the child are also included if available.
 The alert is then distributed via billboards, radio stations, text messages, television and cable stations, websites, e-mail, and other modes.
 Anyone with information pertaining to the abduction is asked to notify authorities.

 Need Help With An Abduction Case?
-Get a Free Case Review
+Talk to an Attorney

 Thankfully, AMBER Alerts have raised the attention paid to child abductions with many positive results, but there are times when mistakes or misconceptions are at play.
 For example, false claims of child abduction can arise during periods of hostile family relationships or in the heat of a divorce.
 If you're facing accusations of child abduction, you should consult with a criminal defense attorney to understand your rights and how you can protect yourself from criminal liability.